 According to his death certificate the cause of death was given as jaundice and dropsy.
 Both these complaints are associated with diseases of the liver.
 He was buried in the churchyard of St John the Evangelist at Oulton.

 When Henry Bentley died, Timothy and Henry Junior were 17 and 16 respectively.
-It is not known who assumed immediate control of the brewery but eventually Henry did and not his elder brother Timothy.
+Immediate control of the brewery fell to Maria but eventually Henry Junior took over the management and not his elder brother Timothy.

 Maria Bentley survived her husband Henry by 6 years and died on 2 October 1855 aged 46.

-On 26 March 1856 Henry Junior married Jane Walker Hoyle from Rohterham who was known as Jeannie.
-Their first 2 children, Violet Maude and Florece Edith both died in infancy.
+On 26 March 1856 Henry Junior married Jane Walker Hoyle from Rotherham who was known as Jeannie.
+Their first two children, Violet Maude and Florence Edith both died in infancy.
 They then had a son, Harry Cumberland Bentley, and another daughter, Constance.

 Under Henry’s control the business expanded rapidly and he and his wife took a great interest in the affairs of the village.
 He became the patron of the Woodlesford and Oulton Flower Show which was held annually in the grounds of Eshald House.
 He was also one of the founders of All Saint’s Church at Woodlesford which was opened in 1870.
-Other founders included Sir C H Lowther Bart. of Swillington Hall.
 There are several stained glass windows in the church dedicated to members of the Bentley Family.